-N4J works with partners to identify initiatives that reflect its mission
+Nature for Justice works with partners on initiatives that reflect its mission

-to help vulnerable populations adapt to the climate crisis.
+to help indigenous, at-risk populations adapt to climate change.

 Assisting African American Farmers Adapt to Climate Change

 Black, Indigenous, and people of color farmers have been subjected to centuries of prejudice and systemic racism, resulting in economic disadvantages which are being exacerbated by the growing climate crisis.

 With support from The William R. Kenan, Jr. Charitable Trust, the Walmart Foundation, and private donors, Nature for Justice has embarked on this multi-year program to help these farmers adopt climate-smart agriculture.

 We are in Phase 2 of the program, establishing the Inclusive Climate Resource Network.
 This network consists of regional partners to promote awareness and access to climate-smart agriculture practices, regional climate risk analysis, financial assistance, and capacity development.
 The initial pilot Hub is in central North Carolina and more Hubs are expected to follow after the establishment of the pilot.

 Ecuador: Sustainable Management of the Andean-Amazonian Cloud Forest

 Nature for Justice is supporting Fundación Los Aliados (Aliados) in Ecuador to work with marginalized communities being affected by the climate crisis in a critically important region of the Andean-Amazon slope in Ecuador, where up to 20% of eastern tropical cloud forests have been lost in the past two decades.